Agamjot12/Parameter_Optimization_Of_SVM/README.md

-## Parameter Optimization of SVM using Randomization in R
+# Parameter Optimization of SVM

-This project is an implementation of Support Vector Machine (SVM) algorithm using parameter optimization with randomization in R programming language.

-## About SVM

-SVM is a powerful machine learning algorithm used for classification and regression analysis.
-It works by finding the best hyperplane that separates the data into different classes.
-The optimization of parameters is an essential step in SVM, as it helps to improve the accuracy of the model.
+Support Vector Machine (SVM) is a widely used supervised learning algorithm that can accurately classify and analyze regression data.
+SVM is highly effective in finding the best boundary that divides the data points into their respective classes by creating a hyperplane in a high-dimensional space.

-## About Parameter Optimization using Randomization

-Parameter optimization is the process of selecting the optimal set of parameters for a given algorithm to achieve the best performance.
-Randomization is a technique used to generate random values for the parameters to find the best combination of parameters that result in the best model performance.
-In this project, we will use randomization to optimize the parameters of SVM.
+To achieve optimal performance from SVM, it is essential to carefully select various parameters like the kernel type, regularization parameter, and the kernel coefficient.
+These parameters significantly impact the performance of the SVM model, and their optimal values can be determined by a process called parameter optimization.

+Parameter optimization is the process of systematically searching through the parameter space to identify the best combination of parameter values that maximizes the performance of the SVM model on a given dataset.
+There are several methods for parameter optimization, including grid search, random search, and Bayesian optimization.
+These methods help in finding the best set of parameter values that improve the accuracy of the SVM model on the test data.

+## Tasks Performed
+1. Download the dataset
+2. Pre-process the dataset
+3. Create ten samples
+4. Split the samples in  70 : 30 for training and testing
+5. Optimise SVM using randomisation for every sample and report best accuracy and best parameters
+6. For the best sample plot the convergence graph

 ## Parameters Optimized